alexrkaufman/pytla/README.md

 ## For Manufacturers

+If you would like to have a specific class available for your particular type of laser please create a yaml file as specified below and submit it for inclusion.
+Please also provide any details for the order of operations required to enable or activate your features.

 This library was designed to be simple to extend for implementing manufacturer specific registers and functions.
 The first step is to create a yaml file containing all of the additional registers your laser will utilize.
 Each entry